DTADMI/gamehub-app/action-plan.md

 ## In Progress

-- [ ] Implement game launcher system for dynamic game loading
+- [ ] Implement game launcher system for dynamic game loading (manifest-driven)
 - [ ] Add user profile and game statistics tracking
 - [ ] Implement leaderboard functionality
 - [ ] Add more games to the platform